 If you want a sweeten the recipe, add 1 tsp of agave syrup or 1/3 fl oz of simple syrup per serving!
 It’s a delicious touch!
 Remember, agave syrup contains approximately twice the amount of sugar and calories as simple syrup so a little bit goes a long way.
 Mix the agave syrup in with the spoon used to stir the cocktail.

 You can also try muddling various fruits like blueberries, strawberries, or grapefruit into the cocktail.
 It’ll add an endless array of options to customize the Mule.
 Muddle ingredients at the base of the mug first, before adding liquid ingredients.

 The Moscow Mule’s a classic, but that doesn’t mean you can’t spruce it up a bit with a few twists to the recipe!

 - Glasgow/Scottish Mule: Vodka & Scotch Whiskey

 - Dark & Stormy: Vodka & Dark Rum

 How to Make a Moscow Mule

-The best Moscow Mule Recipe!
-A delicious blend of ginger beer and vodka served in a traditional copper mug.
+The best Moscow Mule cocktail recipe!
+A delicious blend of vodka, ginger beer, and lime juice served in a traditional copper mug.